NicolaSoggiu/vite-hello-world/README.md

 # Vite Hello World!

-This is my first app create built Vite.
+This is my first app built Vite.